davidglo/boot-camps/pyGlet-GameMechanics.md

 from math import *
 from random import randint

-# function makeLine calculates the vertices of a line from some midpoint xcenter, ycenter
+# function makeLine calculates the vertices of a line by stepping horizontally from midpoint xcenter, ycenter
 def makeLine(distanceToCentre, xcenter, ycenter):
     numberOfVertices = 2                # specify the number of vertices we need for the shape vertices = []                       # initialize a list of vertices